Sistan District

 Sistan District (بخش سیستان) is in Kuhpayeh County, Isfahan province, Iran.
 Its capital is the city of Sejzi, whose population at the time of the 2016 National Census was 5,063 people in 1,618 households.

 History

-In 2021, (Note: Formerly Kuhpayeh District of Isfahan County) was separated from Isfahan County in the establishment of Kuhpayeh County and renamed Tudeshk District.
+In 2021, Kuhpayeh District (Note: Renamed Tudeshk District of Kuhpayeh County) was separated from Isfahan County in the establishment of Kuhpayeh County and renamed Tudeshk District.
 The new county was divided into two districts of two rural districts each, with the city of Kuhpayeh as its capital.